PvPClt/project/album_en.md

 ![](Images/En_Album_49.jpg)

-A Russian school, family studies class.
+Family studies class at a school in Russia.
 On the board, a diagram illustrating Russia’s birth rate.

 **Student:**